Who we are

 History of the Organisation - “Children are our future world”

-Eastern Self- Reliant Community Awakening Organisation (ESCO) is implementing development activities in the past 18 years in the eastern province – Batticaloa, Trincomallee and Ampara and it has been committed to rebuilding the lives of children and their families affected by the war & conflict.
+Eastern Self- Reliant Community Awakening Organisation (ESCO) is implementing development activities over two decades in the Eastern province – Batticaloa, Trincomallee and Ampara and it has been committed to rebuilding the lives of children and their families affected by the war & conflict.
 Children are especially vulnerable and have often lost a secure and loving environment due to the war & conflict.
 They have lost family, cultural identity and a sense of future.
 They are also at risk of many forms of exploitation.

 Therefore, ESCO has given more importance for child development programmes among others.
 The organization ESCO was set off based on the ReddBarna (Save the Children-Norway) INGO’s programmes for the first time in Batticaloa as of 1998 and has been registered as a nongovernmental organization at the divisional secretariat of Koralaipattu in 1999.
 ESCO has commenced its development activities by supporting 75 affected children who lost both parents (separated children) by war and conflict.